No Support JavaScript

 Article 46

-Market value means the current price prevailing at the locality concerned on the day of making final report of the account.
+Market value means the current price prevailing at the locality concerned on the day of making the final report of the account.

 Article 47

-The cost of goods-in-transit is the cost standing at time of commencement of transit, and the market value thereof is the market value prevailing at the place of destination.
+The cost of goods-in-transit is the cost standing at the time of commencement of transit, and the market value thereof is the market value prevailing at the place of destination.

 Article 48